ZuraArabidze/DesignPatterns/README.md

 No matter how many people refer to “the president,” it always points to the same individual.

 **When to use it**:
--You need exactly one instance of a class, shared across the system (e.g. configuration manager, logging, caching).
+- You need exactly one instance of a class, shared across the system (e.g. configuration manager, logging, caching).
--You want controlled access to the instance.
+- You want controlled access to the instance.